delta-io/delta/docs/source/delta-spark-connect.md

 val deltaTable = DeltaTable.forName(spark, "my_table")

+# Update will only be supported in the final release of Delta 4.0.
 deltaTable.update(
   condition = expr("id % 2 == 0"),
   set = Map("id" -> expr("id + 100")))